voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 And we can do this for each party independently.
 Republican scores separate from Democrats.
 This means that any red vs blue bias on United gets cancelled out.

-We'll publish and share these grades weekly, monthly, and per legislative session.
+We'll publish these grades weekly, monthly, and per legislative session, creating a permanent accountability record.

 You can sign up for automatic updates.

 #### Divide and Conquer